 It’s been a home decor fantasy for of mine for a number of years to have a handsome dark green study.
 A room dark and cozy, worn yet sophisticated, a room that beckons one to select a book from the towering bookshelf and sit down and read.
-Or, that encourages one to sit and write, glancing up now and then to look out between the rich velvet drapes (which pool every so slightly on the floor) through the tree branches, to the street scene below.
+Or, that encourages one to sit and write, glancing up now and then to look out between the rich velvet drapes (which pool ever so slightly on the floor) through the tree branches, to the street scene below.
 It’s the procrastinating writer’s misguided dream that if only she had the right room in which to write, she’d be prolific.

 Here are some images I pinned a year ago as inspo:

-The Handsome Dark Green Study was almost a reality in Rabat, but we didn’t really have an extra room after we had to shove one full of bulky government furniture to get it out of the way.
+The Handsome Dark Green Study was almost a reality in Rabat, but we didn’t really have an extra room after we had to pack one full of bulky government furniture to get it out of the way.
 But here in Algiers, we have more rooms than we need.
 (Still wondering why our embassy gave us – a childfree couple – a four-bedroom house with a patio and small yard, but I ain’t complaining).

-Back when I would walk around our empty Algiers house and fantasize about what each room would become, I bookmarked the room with the great windows, a curved corner, plaster crown moldings, and double French doors that open to a balcony to be the Handsome Green Study.
+Back when I would walk around our empty Algiers house and fantasize about what each room would become, I bookmarked the room with the great windows, a curved corner, plaster crown moldings, and double French doors that open to a balcony to be the Handsome Dark Green Study.
 Really the deciding factor was that outside the windows is a big tree, which I would later learn is a loquat tree.

 If you don’t know, because I didn’t until earlier this month, a loquat is a little yellow-orange fruit, about the size of a kumquat, and you peel the thin outside layer and eat the juicy inside, taking care to not ingest one of three large dark glossy seeds inside.
 As far as fruits go, it’s meh.
 Not much flavor.
 We have three of these massive trees around our house and are nearly to the point where will have to put on waders to get out our gate.
 While making jam sounds like the perfect quarantine activity, you’d have to pay me a lot to peel 3,000 loquats over my hot stove.
 Anyways, even if the fruits are sort of a nuisance, they make for a very pretty and tropical feeling view from the window.

 Because it’s dark and moody, it’s more of a nighttime room for me.
-(I’ve found I prefer daytime work in our very light and sunny dining room, to be revealed soon!)
+(I’ve found I prefer daytime work in our very light and sunny dining room).
 I like to have an after-dinner drink in the Handsome Dark Green Study and read on the chaise.
 Adam can be in this room all day, and in fact during this quarantine time, he is.
 He also thinks I painted it “Dartmouth Green” in honor of his alma mater, and sure why not let him think I created a special man cave just for him?
 (We doubled down on this idea by ordering a Dartmouth Winter Carnival print from 1998 that depicts the Roaring ’20s).